-At Marina Del Rey Hospital you have the option for this procedure to be performed with robotic assistance.
+At Cedars-Sinai Marina del Rey Hospital you have the option for this procedure to be performed with robotic assistance.
 Our medical professionals have extensive knowledge of the various modern treatment options and are the most qualified to achieve the best results regarding your recovery.

 Nephroureterectomy is a medical procedure that involves the removal of the kidneys or a part of them and the ureter.
 This surgical procedure is performed to treat severe kidney damage due to cancer or kidney tumors and it can be done using an open surgical approach or robotic surgery.